-CRLs are published at least every 24 hours and are automatically published in the repository.
+CRLs are published automatically at least every 24 hours or after each revocation and published in the repository.

 4.9.8 Maximum latency for CRLs

 Current CRLs are published without undue delay, immediately after they have been created.
 EuroCert stipulates that any delay in publishing CRLs may not be longer than 60 minutes.